Bodily-Kinesthetic Intelligence - Body Smart

 refers to fine motor skills when used by

-performing artists in different art forms to entertain or manipulate.
-It
+performing artists in different art forms to entertain or

 is closely associated with close-up magic, card cheating, card flourishing